ftrelz/CSCI3100CatDog/README.txt

 2) Create bipartite graph
 	- Dog lovers on right half, cat lovers on left
 	- Create source on left with a single edge to each cat lover
-		- edge weight of 1
+		- edge weights of 1
 	- Create source on right with a single edge from each dog lover
-		- edge weight of 1
+		- edge weights of 1
 	- Create one "conflict" edge between each pair of cat lover and dog lover that cannot both be satisfied
-		- edge weight of 1
+		- edge weights of 1
 3) Use conflict graph and its residual graph to find answer
 	- Answer is two-fold:
 		1) Maximum possible number of satisfied voters